 ifconfig command to find my local network IP address (not the external one that websites see).
 Depending on your situation, I'd do a quick search to see how you can find your local network IP address on your machine.

 Then I browsed to that IP on Safari, using the port that python3 was running the server out of.
-There was just a list of files in the directory that my iPad could see, and I clicked on the filename of the PDF.
-Then I uploaded/copied from Safari to Apple Books, and closed down python's HTTP Server.
-The PDF stays on my iPad of course so that I can keep reading.
+There was just a list of files in the directory that my iOS device could see, and I clicked on the filename of the PDF.
+Then I uploaded/copied from Safari to the iOS Books app, and then closed down python's HTTP Server.
+The PDF stays in iOS Books of course so that I can keep reading.